Skip to content Skip to footer navigation

 • Total volume: 335L (small)

-• Price*: $999
+• Price*: $1199

-This kitchen white knight is not only the best bottom-mount fridge we tested recently, it's also the cheapest.
+This kitchen white knight is not only the best bottom-mount fridge we tested recently, it's also among the cheapest.

-The only downsides are that it lacks a chiller and humidity control on the crisper, but for performance this good at a price that low, we think it can be forgiven for these tiny details.
+The only downsides are that it lacks a chiller and humidity control on the crisper, but for performance this good at a price this low, we think it can be forgiven for these tiny details.

 Read the full LG GB-335WL review.